Jamongkad/waymark-test/README.md

 ### Objective

-To engineer a Next.js application that will the display a grid containing notes about an patient and their conditions.
+To engineer a Next.js application that will the display a grid containing notes about a patient and their conditions.

 ## Getting Started